-Fig. 3A shows examples of cluster A: two aminoacyl t-RNA synthetases (Gln4 and Ils1), two ribosomal subunits (Rps11b and Rps2), and the eukaryotic translation initiation factor 4B (Tif2).
+Figure 3A shows examples of cluster A: two amino acyl t-RNA synthetases (Gln4, Ils1), two ribosomal subunits (Rps11b, Rps2) and the eukaryotic translation initiation factor 4B (Tif2).
 In mammals, eIF4B is a target of the RNA-binding protein TIAR, down-regulating translation (19, 49).
 In yeast, Tif2 mRNA is also a target of Lhp1 as discussed below.

-Members of cluster A are targets of significantly more RNAbinding proteins than the average protein in the data set (p value < 0.001; supplemental Data File 1).
+Members of cluster A are targets of significantly more RNA-binding proteins than the average protein in the dataset (P-value < 0.001, Supplementary data file 1).
 One significant predictor of cluster membership is the RNA-binding protein Lhp1.
-Lhp1, the La homologous protein, is required for maturation of tRNA and U6 small nuclear RNA precursors, and it acts as a molecular chaperone for RNAs transcribed by polymerase III (50, 51).
+Lhp1, the La homologous protein, is required for maturation of tRNA and U6 snRNA precursors, and it acts as a molecular chaperone for RNAs transcribed by polymerase III (50, 51).
 Lhp1 is required for the normal pathway of tRNA maturation through protection of nascent transcripts from exonucleolytic degradation.
-Lhp1 also binds the coding RNAs of a number of genes and gene families, including ribosomal mRNAs, Hac1, and other genes involved in the unfolded protein response and its own Lhp1 transcript (52).
-Lhp1 targets are significantly enriched in cluster A (54 of 126, p value < 0.001), explaining the predictive power of Lhp1 for cluster membership.
-One can hypothesize that Lhp1 may stabilize coding mRNAs in a manner similar to its chaperone function with noncoding RNAs, resulting in the observed increase in mRNA levels after 40 min (Fig. 3A).
+Lhp1 also binds the coding RNAs of a number of genes and gene families, including ribosomal mRNAs, Hac1 and other genes involved in the unfolded protein response, and its own Lhp1 transcript (52).
+Lhp1 targets are significantly enriched in cluster A (54/126, P-value < 0.001), explaining Lhp1's predictive power for cluster membership.
+One can hypothesize that Lhp1 may stabilize coding mRNAs in a manner similar to its chaperone function with non-codingh RNAs, resulting in the observed increase in mRNA levels after 40 min (Figure 3A).

-Furthermore, targets of the RNA-binding protein Khd1 are significantly depleted in cluster A (p value < 0.001, |t value|> 3.40), making it a predictor of cluster membership (Table II).
-Khd1 has been shown to repress translation of bud-localized
+Furthermore, targets of the RNA-binding protein Khd1 are significantly depleted in cluster A (P-value<0.001, |t-value|>3.40) making it a predictor of cluster membership (Table 2).
+Khd1 has been shown to repress translation of bud-localized mRNAs (53, 54) which is consistent with the presence of many highly abundant proteins (i.e. ribosomes) in cluster A.